tada66/Countdown-counter/README.md

 the live countdown.
 You can also edit this text even after hitting the start button.

-This app will generate 2 text files settings.xml and countdown.txt both of these files will be put into a file called Counter, which will be put in the same destination as is the counter.exe program.
+This app will generate 2 text files settings.xml and countdown.txt it will also download 4 sound effects.
+All of these files will be put into a file called Counter, which will be put in the same destination as is the counter.exe program.